-John underscores this point by using the personal pronoun ekeinos ("he") to render Jesus' references to the Spirit-whereas Greek grammar normally would use the neuter ekeino ("it") to agree with the neuter noun pneuma ("Spirit," the Greek equivalent of ruach).
-This personal pronoun, used in the great Trinitarian address given by Jesus (John 14-16), and is all the more striking because in 14:17, where the Spirit is first introduced, John uses the grammatically appropriate neuter pronouns (ho and auto).
-The subsequent shift to the masculine pronoun conveys John's theology-which the Holy Spirit inspired!
-The Spirit affirms His personhood with personal pronouns.
+John strengthens this point by using the personal pronoun ekeinos ("he") to render Christ's references to the Spirit, when Greek grammar more naturally would use the neuter ekeino ("it") to agree with the neuter noun pneuma ("Spirit," the Greek equivalent of ruach).
+This personal pronoun, used in numerous verses in John (14:26; 15:26; and 16:8, 13, 14), is all the more striking because in 14:17, where the Spirit is first introduced, John uses the grammatically appropriate neuter pronouns (ho and auto).
+The subsequent shift to the masculine expresses his theology-and John was being inspired by the Spirit as he wrote!

-In addition to personal pronouns being ascribed to the Holy Spirit, the Spirit also speaks and gives instructions.
+Not only are personal pronouns ascribed to the Holy Spirit, but the Spirit speaks and gives intentional instructions.
 Only a person can act with intentionality.
+Abstract forces can ever "intend" to do anything.
 Intentions are limited to personal beings.

-Abstract forces never "intend" to do anything.
-Biblical writers present the Holy Spirit with other characteristics of a personal nature, giving Him intelligence and knowledge.
-For example, "He will teach you" (Jn 14:26).
-Hebrews 3:7 presents the Holy Spirit saying what is written in Psalm 95:7-11; and again in Hebrews 10:16-17 quoting Jeremiah (32:33-34).
-In Hebrews 9:8, the Holy Spirit explains a function of the heavenly sanctuary, implying His knowledge of it.
-The Holy Spirit is also the Author of Scripture: "prophecy never came by the will of man, but holy men of God spoke as they were moved by the Holy Spirit" (2 Pet 1:21).
-He engaged human writers to record the revelation of God in human language.
-The Holy Spirit then subsequently speaks and interprets these inspired words to each generation of believers as the canon's paramount interpreter.
+Biblical writers also present the Holy Spirit with a variety of characteristics that further reveal His personal nature, including intelligence and knowledge, such as "He will teach you" (Jn 14:26; 1 Cr 12:11);

+- Hebrews 3:7 has the Holy Spirit saying what is written in Psalm 95:7-11, and in Hebrews 10:16-17 He quotes Jeremiah (32:33-34); - in Hebrews 9:8, the Holy Spirit explains a function of the heavenly sanctuary, implying that He is knowledgeable of it; - the Holy Spirit is also the Author of Scripture: "prophecy never came by the will of man, but holy men of God spoke as they were moved by the Holy Spirit" (2 Pet 1:21).
+The Spirit employed human writers to record the revelation of God in human language and He subsequently speaks these inspired words to each believer.
+The Holy Spirit is thereby the canon's paramount interpreter.